SimonVandenhende/Multi-Task-Learning-PyTorch/README.md

 An up-to-date list of works on multi-task learning can be found [here](https://github.com/SimonVandenhende/Awesome-Multi-Task-Learning).

+:loudspeaker: :loudspeaker: :loudspeaker: We are organizing a **workshop** on multi-task learning at ICCV 2021.
+More information can be found on our [website](https://sites.google.com/view/deepmtlworkshop/home).

 ## Installation
 The code runs with recent Pytorch version, e.g. 1.4.
 Assuming [Anaconda](https://docs.anaconda.com/anaconda/install/), the most important packages can be installed as: